Where Creative Minds Meet

 At Home in Drama and Prose

-*1938: Urs Widmer is a writer, playwright and translator from Basel.
+*1938, †2014: Urs Widmer was a writer, playwright and translator from Basel.
 He has received many literary awards.
-His insights into human nature are ironic, yet poetic, and always full of humour, while unmasking many uncomfortable truths.
+His insights into human nature were ironic, yet poetic, and always full of humour, while unmasking many uncomfortable truths.
 His two autobiographical novels «My Mother’s Lover” and «My Father’s Book» received much international attention.
 Widmer’s most successful play «Top Dogs» revolves around top managers who were made redundant, and has met with much critical acclaim.

 The Power of Place